pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I thought I knew what was doing, but I got ahead of myself.

 ## the whole point of this is...
-Ana: What is the point of these lessons?

-Bob: The whole point of these lessons is to improve my English.

 ## I couldn't help hearing what you said...

-Ana: I couldn't help hearing what you said about the end of the world.
-Is that happening today?

-Bob: No. Come back later!

 ## to wander off
 * I let my dog wander off and now I can't find it!